 Remember, just as with those college admissions essays many of us wrote, you are more than a list of job titles and sales numbers.
 A resume should highlight a balance of your knowledge and skills, but when hiring managers see 60 people for one opening, the “Tell me about yourself” question is an opportunity to ensure they remember you for who you are and what you offer.

 Need more interview help?
-Check out our sister site, TopInterview, for more interview advice and to learn more about their interview preparation services.
+Check out our sister site, TopInterview, for more interview advice and to learn more about our interview preparation services.